trstlabs/intento/docs/docs/using-flows/frontend-integration.md

 ## Example FlowFee calculation

-The following is used in TriggerPortal to estimate fees.
+The following is used in Intento Portal to estimate fees.

 ```js
 /**